LucaBongiorni/nhunter-notes/README.md

 1. Added r2 on Nethunter (Nexus 5, on Lollipop).
 2. Use git clone instead of apt-get
-3. Try out the UI layout r2 -A -c=H /bin/ls then http://locahost:9090
+3. Try out the UI layout r2 -A -c=H /bin/ls then http://locahost:9090 (via @maijin212)

 ---

-No OpenVPN on lollipop.
+No OpenVPN on Lollipop.
 Do policy-based routing.
+Source.

 ---